Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/ObjectCreationAndInheritance/2ObjectCreationBasic.md

 ```

 ## 5.Object creation via new keyword  (The most standardised way of object creation)
-The new keyword is doing all the steps of object.create behind the scenes
+The new keyword is doing all the steps of object.create behind the scenes.
 When we call a function with new keyword ,2 things are automated.

 1. Creates a new object.